lauraestevens/lauraestevens.github.io/lp.md

 - [Building Models from Scratch](/assets/files/guidedNotes_ch10.pdf)
 - [Scattering](/assets/files/guidedNotes_ch13.pdf)

-## video lectures
+## videos
 <div style="width:50%; float:left;">
 <h3>Models</h3>
-A pre-lab lecture video for undergraduate non-STEM major class.
+A pre-lab lecture video for Scientific Inquiry.
+This was a substitute for an in-person class meeting because there was a school holiday.
 This class happens on week 8 of a 13-week semester.

 Discusses ...
 <ul>